antrys/daves-prompter/README.md

 - **Real-time speech recognition** - Uses Vosk for offline, low-latency speech-to-text
 - **Auto-scroll sync** - Script scrolls automatically to match what you're saying
+- **HTTP Mirroring / Sync** - Open the app on your main computer, then open it on any other device (tablet, phone, second screen) on the same network.
+All instances stay perfectly in sync.
 - **Spoken text dimming** - Words turn grey as you speak them, so you always know your place
 - **Mirror mode** - Flip display horizontally for beam-splitter prompters
-- **Universal Compatibility** - Runs in any web browser, making it compatible with tablets, phones, and any teleprompter screen
+- **Universal Compatibility** - Runs in any web browser

 ## Requirements